 PVL it can be associated with a wide variety of causes.
 Sometimes in the setting of hypoxic-ischemic injury, you could have damage to the white matter, if the patient had an infection.
 For example, chorioamnionitis can cause it.
 This can cause periventricular leukomalacia, cerebral palsy and developmental abnormalities.

 Periventricular leukomalacia is a pathologic process in an area that is highly susceptible to a multitude of influences not all of which are measurable or predictable.
-Again, susceptibility in the periventricular region is greatest in extremely preterm infants, and this susceptibility decreases as infants approach term.
+Again, susceptibility in the periventricular region is greatest in extremely preterm infants, and this susceptibility decreases as infants approach full term.

 During labor and delivery, the risk of an umbilical cord incident is dramatically increased when the mother has ruptured membranes, the fetus is in the breech position, and in the presence of preterm contractions and four-centimeter cervical dilatation at the -2 station.
 Because the mother and fetus were exhibiting all of these preconditions, their physicians should have understood that close fetal monitoring was especially vital in this case.
 The doctors couldn't have necessarily prevented the umbilical cord from decreasing blood supply to the baby's head, but they could have intervened with a C-section quick enough that the baby wouldn't have suffered any permanent damage.